-For the record, I totally understand all the medical issues around this case and understand why doctors feel it is time to let Charlie go.
+For the record, I totally understood all the medical issues around this case and why doctors feel it is time to let Charlie go.

 The treatment has not been used on any person or animal with his condition and therefore its side effects are completely unknown.
 In addition while the experimental therapies

-might help him regain movements they cannot repair a structurally damaged brain.
-Such a therapy could in fact cause more pain (and he could be in pain now.)
+might have helped Charlie regain movements they could not repair a structurally damaged brain.
+Such a therapy could in fact cause more pain (and there were concerns he was in pain in intensive care.)
 Treatment would therefore be ‘futile’.

-Yes it has not been used on any animal or human with Charlie’s mutation.
-But it has been used with success on children with similar mitochondrial conditions.
-And certainly I heard nothing that told me it is potentially less safe than chemotherapy we routinely give babies which can cause devastating side effects and often does not work (indeed the only side effect is the runs which soon settles.)
+Yes the treatment, given as a powder in food or milk, had not been used on any animal or human with Charlie’s mutation.
+But it had been used with success on children with similar mitochondrial conditions.
+And certainly I heard nothing that told me it was potentially less safe than chemotherapy we routinely give babies which can cause devastating side effects and often does not work (indeed the only side effect mentioned with nucleoside therapy is the runs which soon settles.)

-This is my opinion: It was admitted in court by many, including the UK doctors, that there is a ‘theoretical chance’ the therapy could work.
-So I don’t understand how it can be ‘futile.’
-Futile implies there is zero chance – which is not correct.
+This is my opinion: It was admitted in court by many, including the UK doctors, that there was a ‘theoretical chance’ the therapy could work so there was a chance.

 It is easy when it is not your child to think maybe it would be in the best interests to let Charlie die.
 But the reality is I don’t believe many parents would say that if they believed there was a glimmer of hope their child could have a treatment that might work.